prisma/prisma-examples/accelerate/astro-starter/README.md

 npx prisma studio
 ```

-Once the Prisma Studio is running, you can add a new quote by clicking on the `Quotes` table and then the `Add Record` button as shown in the screenshot below.
+Once the Prisma Studio is running, you can add a new quote by clicking on the `Quote` table and then the `Add Record` button as shown in the screenshot below.

 ![Prisma Studio](./Prisma-Studio-Image.png)